awsdocs/aws-cloudformation-user-guide/doc_source/template-macros.md

 **Note**
 The maximum size for a processed stack template is 51,200 bytes when passed directly into a `CreateStack`, `UpdateStack`, or `ValidateTemplate` request, or 460,800 bytes when passed as an S3 object using an Amazon S3 template URL\.
 However, during processing CloudFormation updates the temporary state of the template as it serially processes the macros contained in the template\.
 Because of this, the size of the template *during processing* may temporarily exceed the allowed size of a fully\-processed template\.
 CloudFormation allows some buffer for these in\-process templates\.
 However, you should design your templates and macros keeping in mind the maximum allowed size for a processed stack template\.
 If CloudFormation returns a `Transformation data limit exceeded` error while processing your template, your template has exceeded the maximum template size CloudFormation allows during processing\.
 To resolve this issue, consider doing the following:
 Restructure your template into multiple templates to avoid exceeding the maximum size for in\-process templates\.
 For example:
 Use nested stack templates to encapsulate parts of the template\.
 For more information, see [Working with nested stacks](using-cfn-nested-stacks.md)\.
 Create multiple stacks and use cross\-stack references to exchange information between them\.
 For more information, see [Walkthrough: Refer to resource outputs in another AWS CloudFormation stack](walkthrough-crossstackref.md)\.
 Reduce the size of template fragment returned by a given macro\.
-CloudFormation does not tamper with the contents of fragments returned by macros\.
+CloudFormation doesn't tamper with the contents of fragments returned by macros\.

 **To use a AWS CloudFormation macro in your template** **Note**